-10 bizarre facts you probably didn't know about spring
+10 facts about spring

 1. It starts at different times

 Spring can start at different times, depending on who you ask.
 Looking at the astronomical calendar the first day of spring is 20 March.
 The Phenological method records dates of reoccurring natural phenomena such as flowering.
 For meteorologists spring starts on 1 March and runs until 31 May.
-When does spring start?

 Many people say you're more likely to see snow at Easter than at Christmas.
 This is borne out by statistics to some extent - snow or sleet falls on average 3.9 days in December, compared to 4.2 days in March.
 But because Easter is a 'moveable feast', it can also take place in April - which has only 2.3 days of snow or sleet fall.
 So it depends on exactly when Easter falls in any given year.